nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 Where:

 - `parquet_file` is a string containing the Parquet file name
-- `column_index` is the index of the column to read, relative to the schema fields
+- `column_index` is the index of the column to read, relative to the schema field order

 returns the array's data